yue/yue/README.md

 ## Contributions

-By sending a pull request, you are agreeing to transfer the copyright of your code to Cheng Zhao.
+By sending a pull request, you hereby grant to owners and users of Yue project a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute your contributions and such derivative works.

 ## License